 First, realize that you’ll need to do a bit of work here.
 Sending a cold email or calling someone’s receptionist hoping to get through the gatekeeper is a low percentage play.

 Instead, start by doing the work in advance.
 Without prompting, perform an audit of a company you want to work with.
 Look at what they are doing right and wrong and write up a series of recommendations.

-Neil Patel famously published these online as blog posts when he first started his marketing agency early in his career.
-It lead to numerous engagements with large companies that he never could have spoken to directly.
+Neil Patel famously published these online blog posts when he first started his marketing agency early in his career.
+It leads to numerous engagements with large companies that he never could have spoken to directly.